Overview

 - Gonadotroph adenomas: a tumor that overproduces gonadotropin hormones.

 - Nonfunctioning adenomas (non-secreting): Pituitary tumors that do not produce any hormones.
-But if they become large, they can have a mass effect and compress nearby structures.
+But if they become large, they can become mass effect and compress nearby structure.

 Categories of Pituitary adenomas according to size: